Date of Degree

 Copyright 2011 Joseph Michael Williams

 Williams, Joseph Michael.
-"Home, school, and community factors that contribute to the educational resilience of urban, African American high school graduates from low-income, single-parent families." doctoral dissertation, University of Iowa, 2011.
+"Home, school, and community factors that contribute to the educational resilience of urban, African American high school graduates from low-income, single-parent families."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.